IllustratedMan-code/Planner/non-classes/bioinformatics/scRNA.md

   - droplets are controlled so that each droplet contains one cell
   - cells in droplets are given a barcode to allow for later identification
+  - cells can also have a sample id added

 > [!info] GEM (gel beads in emulsions)

+## Pseudo-time

+- Inferring a process from snapshots
+- given discrete moments in time, how to determine continuous process from the points in time.
+  - Snapshots are transcriptomes at discrete time moments.
+  - Snapshots can be taken from multiple cells (at different stages) at one time and arranged computationally
+    - An "asynchronous, heterogeneous moment"

+## Tools

+- Seurat (R package)
+- Monocle (R package)

+## example analysis flow

+1. filter cells
+2. group cells
+3. name cells
+4. compare cells
+   - pseudo-bulk
+   - pseudo-time